Janice L. Werbinski, MD, FACOG

 Medical School: Medical College of Wisconsin

-- Associate Clinical Professor, Michigan State University College of Human Medicine
+- Associate Clinical Professor Emerita, Western Michigan University Homer Stryker MD School of Medicine

 - Founding President, American College of Women's Health Physicians

 - Medical Director, Borgess Women's Health, Kalamazoo, Michigan

 - Recognition in 2012 Who's Who in Medicine and Healthcare

 Service with AMWA: Secretary Board of Directors Chair, Women's Health Working Group